jdcloudcom/en/documentation/Domain-Name-&-License/ICP-License-Service/Getting-Started/Management-specification/Shanxi.md

    ④ Official seal of the filing unit (the Verification Form shall be sealed during the process)

    **⑤ Certificate of Domain Name (this should be provided when the cumulative quantity of subject’s filing is ≥5)**

+   **⑥ Letter of Authorization (Provided if the person in charge of the website isn’t a legal person)**

 **Rules of Personal Filing in Shaanxi:**